thelowsunoverthemoon/mahler.c/Addon Documentation/Key Signature.md

 # Key Signature Addon

 # Documentation still under construction
 The Key Signature addon contains a key signature struct KeySig, 3 enumerators, and 6 key signature related functions.
-All functions support any theoritical keys (ie G# minor).
+All functions support any theoritical keys (ie G# major).
 However, keep in mind that the print functions have a maximum of 4 accidentals (bbbb -> ####), so while the acci value will be correct, it may not print correctly.
 To use this addon, define the

     __MT_KEYSIG_H__